w4bo/AA2425-unibo-bigdataandcloudplatforms/slides/00-introduction.md

 You will find all you need in these slides

-* However, keeping up the pace with data platforms and cloud is hard
+* However, keeping up the pace with data platforms and the cloud is hard
 * There is a rapid development of technologies, and not all of them will survive
 * Books are easily outdated with respect to cutting-edge services and technologies
 * Research papers (often) describe solutions that are not commercial yet